guguji666666/GJS-MDC-Tips/Continuous Export/Eventhub/readme.md

-# View MDFC alerts in event hub
+# View defender for cloud alerts in Event Hub

 ## In Azure portal